dan-kc/dotfiles/README.md

 - airpods
 - faster zoom in/out
 - How should I handle terminal tabs / windows?
 Just use wezterm then move later?

+I want an ability to press a keybinding in linux hyprland and run a wezterm instance that runs a program on luanch but other instances of wezterm should not run this program when launched through a different way.

+DO NOT COMMIT WIFI PASSWORD DUMMY